 A study of the global development of the automobile from its precursors to concept cars of the future.
 Extra emphasis is given to the advent of assembly lines and mass production, the development of the American mass automobile industry and its impact on daily life: how we work, play, date, go to war, and relate to one another.
 This course fulfills the general education distribution requirement for History.
-(Fall, Wednesday evenings or Spring, Monday evenings)
+(Fall and Spring, Wednesday evenings)